 With a combined single limit, you have one amount to help pay for all the liability you are responsible for in an at-fault accident.
 For example, a combined single limit of $300,000 means you have up to $300,000 the auto insurer will pay for the entire accident, including bodily injury and property damage.

 What does property damage liability cover?

-Property damage liability covers another person’s property if you cause damage from an at-fault accident.
-It covers property, including cars, houses, fences, mailboxes and business storefronts.
-It also covers public property, like light poles or road signs, that might be damaged in an accident.
+Property damage liability covers another person’s property if you cause damage, meaning you are determined to be at fault for the accident.
+It covers property like cars, houses, fences, mailboxes and business storefronts.
+It also covers public property like light poles or road signs that might be damaged in an accident.